 Using 2019 as its baseline year, the company’s net-zero commitment is supported by near-term emissions reduction roadmap and interim targets:

-To eliminate Scope 1 and 2 emissions, Schlumberger is addressing its own operations and footprint.
+To eliminate Scope 1 and 2 emissions, SLB is addressing its own operations and footprint.
 Digital innovation, for example, is enabling unprecedented levels of automation and remote work.
 Reducing the number of people required for field operations, supplemented via automation or remote workers, significantly reduces miles traveled and waste produced.
 Utilizing low-carbon and electrification solutions provides opportunities to reduce energy consumption and emissions.
 Ongoing facility rationalization, including retrofitting buildings to be more energy efficient and converting to green energy utilization where possible, also provide significant opportunities to reduce waste and power consumption.
-Schlumberger is also addressing its heavy and light vehicle fleet by converting to low-carbon fuels, and converting to electric over time, which will contribute to decreasing CO2 emissions and energy use.
+SLB is also addressing its heavy and light vehicle fleet by converting to low-carbon fuels, and converting to electric over time, which will contribute to decreasing CO2 emissions and energy use.